Interview with R&B, Pop Singer, Songwriter JENNA Nation

 5. You performed for the Prime Minister of Canada.
 Can you walk us through what it was like that day?

 The purpose of the ceremony was to announce the creation of 10 new national parks across Canada.
-It was the first time I felt any nerves because I recognized the importance of this event and with a room full of very important people.
 I had my pitch pipe backstage and I kept blowing into it making sure I had the right starting note.
 I took a deep breath and went onto the stage.
 Once I started singing I saw a lot of smiling faces proud to be hearing their national anthem being sung (in English and French) from a young person.

 After the ceremony, I had the chance to meet the Prime Minister and take a picture with him.
-I didn’t really know what to say to him as I was still somewhat nervous but he was very appreciative of my being there and thanked me for singing.
 It was definitely an exciting and memorable day in my career.

 6. Just for fun.
 Which artists influenced your career?

 I listen to and have been exposed to a lot of different music.
-I have always had a love for jazz and many of the jazz greats have influenced my music such as Ella Fitzgerald, Sarah Vaughan, Blossom Dearie, Peggy Lee, Dinah Washington, Nancy Wilson, and Judy Garland.
+I have always had a love for jazz and many of the jazz greats that have influenced my music such as Ella Fitzgerald, Nancy Wilson, and Judy Garland.
 Aside from Disney movies, Judy Garland was actually one of the first people that really inspired me to sing.

 My parents introduced me to a lot of old school soul and Motown music and that has greatly influenced me such as Stevie Wonder (one of my all-time favourites), Earth Wind & Fire, Marvin Gaye, and Diana Ross.
 I also fell in love with 90’s R&B and I still listen to that often to this day such as Brandy, Mariah Carey, Boyz II Men, Monica, TLC, Blackstreet, and Mint Condition.
 Michael Jackson is another one of my favourite artists as well and I really connect with him because I value his attention to detail not only in his delivery of the song but also in his performance, as well as his innovation and perfectionism.